 Pregnancy: Dealing With Morning Sickness

-It's likely that your hormones are to blame for morning sickness.
-But you can do things to feel better, like changing what you eat, avoiding certain foods and smells, and asking your doctor about medicines you can try.
+It's likely that your hormones are causing your morning sickness.
+But you can do things to feel better.
+You can change what and how you eat, avoid certain foods and smells, and ask your doctor about medicines you can try.

 How can you manage morning sickness?